JCB, Together With Resona, Realize A New Purchasing Experience: The World's First Full-Scale Project To Commercialize Ultra-Wideband (UWB) Payments

 About JCB Co., Ltd.

 JCB is a major global payment brand and a leading credit card issuer and acquirer in Japan.
 JCB launched its card business in Japan in 1961 and began expanding worldwide in 1981.
-Its acceptance network includes about 71 million merchants around the world.
+Its acceptance network includes about 71 million merchants worldwide.
 JCB Cards are now issued mainly in Asian countries and territories, with more than 175 million cardmembers.
 As part of its international growth strategy, JCB has formed alliances with hundreds of leading banks and financial institutions globally to increase its merchant coverage and cardmember base.
-As a comprehensive payment solution provider, JCB commits to providing responsive and high-quality service and products to all customers worldwide.
+As a comprehensive payment solutions provider, JCB is committed to delivering responsive, high-quality products and services to all customers worldwide.

 Anna Takeda